hepplerj/Dissertation/ch2.dissertation.Heppler.md

 By the mid-1960s, however, the exclusive agricultural zoning would begin to fall under the gerrymandered annexations.
-Although farmers had felt themselves under pressure in the 1950s to preserve their lands, many, like Ruscigno, began to realize the value they could extract from the sale of their lands.^[@nader1973land, 35; Whyte, *The Last Landscape*, __.]
+Although farmers had felt themselves under pressure in the early 1950s to preserve their lands, many, like Ruscigno, began to realize the value they could extract from the sale of their lands.^[@nader1973land, 35; Whyte, *The Last Landscape*, __.]
 The patterns of leapfrogged annexations angered growers as well, which encouraged other